amuntasim/gmap_coordinates_picker/README.md

 - `map_height` - default "400px"
 - `api_key` - Google Map api key (optional)
 - 'static'  - to display only static map, by default it set to false and the map will be editable
 - 'map_handler' - javascript map object to operate custom event on rendered map by default gMapObj is assigned as map object.
-You can implement any google map API methods like setCenter, zoom with that onject
+You can implement any google map API methods like setCenter, zoom with that object

 VERSION